- OpenGL Quick Reference PDF

 - A trip trough the graphic pipeline : In-depth information about how the drivers & GPUs actually work.
 Fantastic source of information.
 Highly recommended.

 - GLIntercept Generates a webpage with the list of OpenGL commands issued.
-Displays shader code, content of images, content of framebuffers, etc.
+Displays shader code, content of images, content of framebuffers, etc. A bit hard to master, but very precise and useful.

 - gdebugger A profiler